 The Museum Service is provided by means of a partnership between Stroud District Council and the Stroud District (Cowle) Museum Trust (a registered charity).
 The Council provide the management and funding for the service and the Trust are the legal guardians of the collections.

 Admission to the Museum is free.
 We may charge for other activities, see our What's On for more information.
 We rely heavily on income from the shop, cafe and room hire to enable us to deliver our public events programme.
 We have a donation box on site should you wish to contribute to this programme, all donations small or large make a difference.

 Another way to support the Museum is to join the Museum Friends.

-Our Mission is: Enabling people to access and share the collections and heritage of the Stroud District for inspiration, learning and enjoyment.
+We deliver our manifesto through our mission which is: Enabling people to access and share the collections and heritage of the Stroud District for inspiration, learning and enjoyment.

 The Museum is run by a small but very enthusiastic team!
 We are as follows:

 In addition, we have a team of Casual Visitor Assistants who work throughout the year.
 The team is mostly comprised of part time members of staff, so please be aware that we are not always on site or available.